marklogic-community/marklogicworkflow/documentation/DEV-NEWACTIVITY.md

 that a CPF action (genericComplete.xqy) can move the state onwards.
 This CANNOT be done outside of a CPF action (despite what the MarkLogic documentation website says).

-In order to do this an element (/prop:properties/wf:currentStep/wf:step-status) is initially set to ENTERED, then when the set up action (E.g. add to a queue) completes, this is set to IN PROGRESS.
-When the out of sequence action (user task, web service call) wants the state to complete it sets this to COMPLETE.
-CPF then in turn runs the isComplete.xqy condition, which returns true, running the genericComplete.xqy action, which calls wfu:complete.
+In order to do this :-
+- In your initiating CPF action (E.g. userTask.xqy) set an element (/prop:properties/wf:currentStep/wf:step-status) to ENTERED
+- Then something out of process happens, setting just this property to either IN PROGRESS, then eventually COMPLETE
+- The restart.xqy status change action fires, spots COMPLETE, and forces CPF to the state specified in prop:properties/wf:currentStep/wf:state
+- This also calls wfu:complete, which deletes prop:properties/wf:currentStep
+- CPF then transitions to the new state, which is where you should have an action to run any cleanup for your out of process activity
+- Also, you must call the genericComplete.xqy action, which in turn calls wfu:complete, moving on to the success state specified

-NEVER call wfu:complete or wfu:completeById outside of a CPF action.
+NEVER call wfu:complete or wfu:completeById outside of a CPF action - only wfu:finallyComplete (as done in process POST rest api call)

 ## Notes on the CPF configuration of custom steps